freistil/statusblog/_posts/2013-05-10-mailstorage.md

 To prevent these problems for the future, we've decided to do an emergency data migration (~300 GB of email) to another storage solution.

-To avoid any risk to data consistence, we need to shut down our email cluster during the migration, which will take place
+To avoid any risk to data consistency, we need to shut down our email cluster during the migration, which will take place

-  **from Friday, 2013-05-10 20:00, to Saturday, 2013-05-11 07:00**
+  **from Friday, 2013-05-10 18:00 UTC (20:00 CEST), to Saturday, 2013-05-11 05:00 UTC (07:00 CEST)**

 During this time, access to mailboxes will not be possible.
 Incoming email will be delivered as soon as the mail cluster goes back online.